EKal-aa/orange-support-files/README.md

 * display partition boundarys for classification with two numeric features (for example to visualize overfitting)
 * display numerical data for regression in 2D- and 3D-diagrams with targets and predictions (for example to visualize overfitting)
 * display an image of a selectable handwritten number out of the MNIST dataset
+* compute performance criteria and confusion matrix when a custom decision threshold is used

 All are written for the direct use in my lectures.
 Some are inspired or adapted from Textbooks.